Factors that cause fluid retention and prevent you from losing weight

 - Eliminate junk food and processed foods.

-- Cut down on foods high in sodium, because too much sodium in your blood can affect your tissues and cause you to retain fluid.
+- Reduce your consumption of foods high in sodium, because too much sodium in your blood can affect your tissues and cause you to retain fluid.

-- Some doctors recommend drinking herbal teas as they help to drain the water.
+- Some doctors recommend drinking herbal teas as they help drain water.

-- Wearing compression stockings that apply high pressure to the ankles may also be effective for you.
+- Wearing compression stockings that apply high pressure to your ankles may also be effective for you.

 - Drink 8 to 12 glasses of fluids.
-Water alone doesn't help fight retention, but it goes a long way to reduce it.
+Water alone doesn't help combat retention, but it goes a long way toward reducing it.
 As contradictory as it may seem, it does work.

 - Eat more citrus fruits and green leafy vegetables.

-- Avoid eating a lot of meat and alternate it with sardines or tuna.
+- Avoid eating a lot of meat and alternating it with sardines or tuna.

-- Include whole carbohydrates in the daily diet.
+- Include whole grain carbohydrates in your daily diet.

 - Eat small meals at regular intervals.

-- Move regularly (cycling and walking can also help pump out any water or other fluids in your ankles and legs).
+- Move regularly (biking and walking can also help pump any water or other fluid out of your ankles and legs).

-- If you work sitting at a desk, it's important to take breaks to walk around and stretch your joints.
+- If you work sitting at a desk, it is important to take breaks to walk and stretch your joints.

 We may sound pushy, but your safety is paramount.
 Before following any advice to reduce fluid retention, be sure to consult with your doctor.